 Some degrees allow you to complete units from our Open Learning Environment (OLE), where you can extend your skills and knowledge by exploring other fields of study.
-These short online tutorials and masterclasses boost your personal and professional development - and some even include overseas experiences.
+Most OLEs are offered online, but some offer short overseas experiences.

 Get a head start on real-world experience